Skip to content

 Message Box

-Want the user to acknowledge the message?
-You can display a message box that requires manual closure:
+When the user needs to acknowledge the message, show a message box they must close:

 abap